How to Check If Your Resume Will Pass ATS

-You have chances to get an interview invitation only if your document matches the ATS resume format.
+You have a chance to get an interview invitation only if your document matches the ATS resume format.
 Otherwise, the system is likely to send an automated rejection e-mail after the test.
-So, make sure you are familiar with the requirements and learn how to write resume outline first.
+So, make sure you are familiar with the requirements and learn how to write a resume outline first.

 Keep It Simple